fathzer-games/chesslib-uci-engine/README.md

 ## Known bugs
 - The chesslib library method ```Board.doMove(m,true)``` used to safely play moves from transposition table plays illegal moves as if they were legal.
 An [issue](https://github.com/bhlangonijr/chesslib/issues/114) has been posted to GitHub, as the probability of occurence of this bug is low, I'll wait for an answer...
+The test class ```com.fathzer.jchess.chesslib.ChessLibMoveGeneratorTest``` has commented assertions that currently fails.

 ## Developer notes